Primordial non-Gaussianities with weak lensing: Information on non-linear scales in the Ulagam full-sky simulations: constraints from weak lensing

 where the expressions are taken from the conversions presented in Equation 5 of \citet{Cabass2022SingleFieldBOSS}.
 Since the constraints allow the value $c_s = 1$ (and thus $1/(c_s^2 - 1)$ is undefined) one can only constrain the combination $(c_s^{-2} - 1)\widetilde{c}_3$ rather than $\widetilde{c}_3$.
 Equations \ref{eqn:EFTParams1} and \ref{eqn:EFTParams2} require joint constraints on $\fNLEQ$ and $\fNLOR$, whereas we have thus far only varied one $\fNL$ at a time.
 Upon doing the joint analysis, we obtain the following $c_s$ constraints for DES Y6 and LSST Y10, depending on whether or not we marginalize over cosmology and IA parameters,

 where we have followed \citet{Planck2020PNGs, Cabass2022SingleFieldBOSS} in marginalizing over $\widetilde{c}_3$ and presenting constraints on just $c_s$.
 We stress that the results above are only rough estimates.
 This is because our analysis varies $\fNLEQ$ and $\fNLOR$, and not $c_s$ and $\widetilde{c}_3$ directly.
 Not all of the parameter space spanned by the former leads to well-defined quantities in the latter \citep{Cabass2022SingleFieldBOSS}.
 A more robust estimate would be obtained by running simulations that vary $c_s$ and $\widetilde{c}_3$ directly.
 We do not have such simulations so do not do this.
 If we consider the marginalized case, bounds for both DES Y6 and LSST Y10 are similar to those from the BOSS analysis of \citet{Cabass2022SingleFieldBOSS}, which finds $c_s \geq 0.013$, and the CMB analysis of \citet{Planck2020PNGs}, which finds $c_s \geq 0.021$.
 Both are 95\% confidence lower bounds corresponding to our marginalized case above.
 Given the approximate nature of our estimates above (as the simulations do not directly vary $c_s$ and $\widetilde{c}_3$) we do not interpret the comparison with more detail.
-Note that even though the moments integrate over shape information via the volume integral, they can still distinguish --- and thus jointly constraint --- different $\fNL$ given their different redshift and scale-dependence (see Section \ref{sec:IsolatingInfo}).
+Note that even though the moments integrate over shape information via the volume integral, they can still distinguish --- and thus jointly constraint --- different $\fNL$ given their different redshift and scale-dependence (see Section \ref{sec:IsolatingInfo}). \citet[][see their Appendix D]{Friedrich2020PDFBulkfNL} discuss that smoothing the density field with circular apertures is not optimal for distinguishing the different $\fNL$.
+Thus, varying the shape of the smoothing filter could further improve the constraints above.